Lemez/yoga-nadopasana/_guide/what-is-a-raga.md

 {% include figure image_path="/assets/images/Hamsadhwani_scale.svg.png" caption="The pentatonic raga, Hamsadhwani, which belongs to the Shankarabharanam (or Western major equivalent) parent raga" %}

 There are many hundreds of books and articles written about the raga system.
+I heartily recommend looking at

 ## Spiritual